Camp Lejeune Water Contamination Lawsuits

 A New Law Will Help Camp Lejeune Water Victims

-A new law creates a monetary fund for individuals who lived or worked at Camp Lejeune between August 1953 and December 1987 and can demonstrate they were harmed by water contamination.
+A new law creates a process for individuals who lived or worked at Camp Lejeune between August 1953 and December 1987 to demonstrate they were harmed by water contamination and seek compensation from the government.
 The bipartisan Honoring our PACT Act of 2022 has passed Congress and was signed into law on August 10, 2022.

 If you served, lived, or worked at Camp Lejeune for at least 30 days during that time period and subsequently developed cancer, Parkinson’s Disease, or had a child with severe birth defects, you may have a claim, but action is required on your part.
 The window to file suit is now open and will expire in two years.
 Don’t wait until the last minute as that will impact the quality of your case.
 Get started with your Camp Lejeune water contamination claim today.